-- 7. Those certain existing deposit agreements between the Debtors and its existing depository and disbursement Banks shall continue to govern the postpetition cash management relationship between the Debtors and the Banks, and that all of the provisions of such agreements, including, without limitation, the termination and fee provisions, shall remain in full force and effect. - deem necessary and appropriate in the ordinary course of business, consistent with past practice, subject to the terms of this Final Order and in consultation with the Ad Hoc First Lien Group; provided that any new Bank Account opened by the Debtors shall be at a bank that has executed a Uniform Depository Agreement with the Office of the United States Trustee for the District of Delaware.
-Nothing contained herein shall prevent the Debtors, in consultation with the Ad Hoc First Lien Group, from closing any of their Bank Accounts in the ordinary course of business and in accordance with prepetition practices as they may deem necessary and appropriate, including, without limitation, with respect to the Morgan Stanley Accounts and the accounts associated with markets the Debtors no longer serve.
-If the Debtors open or close any Bank Account, such opening or closing shall be timely reflected on the Debtors' next monthly operating report and, the Debtors shall provide notice within fifteen (15) days to the U.S. Trustee, the Ad Hoc First Lien Group, and any official committee appointed in these chapter 11 cases.
-The Banks are authorized to honor the Debtors' requests to open and close such Bank Accounts. - 9.
-The Debtors are authorized, but not directed, to continue the Corporate Credit Card Program in the ordinary course, to perform their obligations under the Corporate
+7. Those certain existing deposit agreements between the Debtors and its existing depository and disbursement Banks shall continue to govern the postpetition cash management relationship between the Debtors and the Banks, and that all of the provisions of such agreements, including, without limitation, the termination and fee provisions, shall remain in full force and effect.

+8. The Debtors are authorized to open any new Bank Accounts as they may deem necessary and appropriate in the ordinary course of business, consistent with past practice, subject to the terms of this Final Order and in consultation with the Ad Hoc First Lien Group; provided that any new Bank Account opened by the Debtors shall be at a bank that has executed a Uniform Depository Agreement with the Office of the United States Trustee for the District of Delaware.
+Nothing contained herein shall prevent the Debtors, in consultation with the Ad Hoc First Lien Group, from closing any of their Bank Accounts in the ordinary course of business and in accordance with prepetition practices as they may deem necessary and appropriate, including, without limitation, with respect to the Morgan Stanley Accounts and the account, such opening or closing shall be timely reflected on the Debtors' next monthly operating report and, the Debtors shall provide notice within fifteen (15) days to the U.S. Trustee, the Ad Hoc First Lien Group, and any official committee appointed in these chapter 11 cases.
+The Banks are authorized to honor the Debtors' requests to open and close such Bank Accounts.

+9. The Debtors are authorized, but not directed, to continue the Corporate Credit Card Program in the ordinary course, to perform their obligations under the Corporate